apache/karaf/assemblies/docker/README.md

 ```

 If you want to build the container for a specific version of Karaf and
-specific version of the platform and finally push on the docker hub repository,
+specific version of the platform, and push the image to the Docker Hub repository,
-you can configure it with the command:
+you can use this command (replacing the version, image name, and targets as appropriate):

 ```
 ./build.sh --from-release --karaf-version 4.2.9 --image-name amusarra/karaf:4.2.9 \